 Consider a variable declared as @StringVal("a", "b") String x;.
 At run time, x evaluates to one of the values "a", "b", or null.
-By default, the Constant Value Checker unsoundly assumes that when such a value is used in string concatenation, it expands to "a" or "b" but not "null".
+Therefore, the type of "x + "c"" is @StringVal("ac", "bc", "nullc") String.

-The -AnullStringsConcatenation command-line option makes the checker assume that any value (other than primitive types and compile-time constant strings) may be null.
-It ignores Nullness Checker annotations.
-(This behavior is conservative, but it is sound.)
-Without the command-line argument, the type of "x + "c" is @StringVal("ac", "bc") String.
-With the command-line argument, the type of "x + "c" is @StringVal("ac", "bc", "nullc") String.
+The -AnonNullStringsConcatenation command-line option makes the Constant Value Checker unsoundly assume that no arguments in a string concatenation are null.
+With the command-line argument, the type of "x + "c"" is @StringVal("ac", "bc") String.